hashicorp/terraform-provider-azurerm/website/docs/r/application_insights_workbook.html.markdown

 * `display_name` - (Required) Specifies the user-defined name (display name) of the workbook.

-* `serialized_data` - (Required) Configuration of this particular workbook.
+* `data_json` - (Required) Configuration of this particular workbook.
 Configuration data is a string containing valid JSON.

 * `source_id` - (Optional) Resource ID for a source resource.
 It should not contain any uppercase letters.
 Defaults to `azure monitor`.